thejohnfreeman/cupcake.cmake/README.md

 [`STATIC` or `SHARED` library][5] depending on the value of variable [`BUILD_SHARED_LIBS`][BUILD_SHARED_LIBS].

+A library may include
+its own public headers by their paths relative to `include/`, and its own private headers by their paths relative to the project's root directory (i.e. starting with `src/lib<name>/`), but it may not include other headers in the project, even relative to those same directories, unless it links to a library exporting those headers.
+In fact, it _cannot_ include unlinked headers because `cupcake_add_library()` creates temporary symbolic links in the build directory pointing to the permitted headers, and only those will be found by the compiler.

 Each library is given two generated headers.
 These headers are installed with the library (if it is installed).
 Libraries must _not_ define their own public headers with these names.